+- iii.
+[Unchanged]

+- iv.
+Placement.
+The berm is required to be on the property seeking approval.
+The berm may be placed upon the adjacent residential property in order to provide continuity with an adjoining berm.
+In that case, aA recorded permanent easement and a maintenance agreement in a form acceptable to the City Attorney will be required from the adjacent property owner.

+- v.
+[Unchanged]

+- a.
+[Unchanged]

+- (1) [Unchanged]

-- (2) The site plan shall include the first floor elevation of all adjacent principal structures within two-hundred (200)200 feet of the subject site's property lines. - (3) Where the applicant demonstrates, and the Planning Commission finds, that practical difficulties would result from the strict application of berm height standards, as required herein, the Planning Commission may reduce the height of the berm, or eliminate the berm, and may approve an alternate plan which includes landscape treatment or a wall {(subject to Section 5.5.3.A.vi below}, ), or a combination of the two, provided that the approved alternate plan achieves adequate noise attenuation and obscuring screening.
+- (2) The site plan shall include the first floor elevation of all adjacent principal structures within two hundred (200)200 feet of the subject site's property lines.

+- (3) Where the applicant demonstrates, and the Planning Commission finds, that practical difficulties would result from the strict application of berm height standards, as required herein, the Planning Commission may reduce the height of the berm, or eliminate the berm, and may approve an alternate plan which includes landscape treatment or a wall f(subject to Section 5.5.3.A.vi below], or a combination of the two, provided that the approved alternate plan achieves adequate noise attenuation and obscuring screening.
 The Planning Commission may also reduce the height of the berm, or eliminate the berm, where it determines that an alternative design utilizing landscaping or other materials, including a wall subject to Section 5.5.3.A.vi below, provides adequate and effective noise attenuation and screening, or where such alternative design provides a substantial aesthetic or site design benefit while still providing for noise attenuation and screening to the extent reasonably practicable.
 The intent of this section is not to encourage and allow elimination or reduction of berm height for the sake of convenience or cost savings, but rather to allow reasonable development while achieving design excellence not otherwise possible under these requirements.

 - b.
 The berm shall be natural in appearance and have overlapping and undulating changes in elevation, both horizontally and vertically, without compromising the minimum height requirement and/or intent of the berm; w.
-Where a range of height is stated on the Chart for a use, and the approving body determines berm height based upon the criteria specified in sub-paragraph 5v.(a), above, the height of the undulations on the berm shall be determined by the approving body as part of site plan approval, taking into consideration the location of improvements and activities to be screened, and the criteria in sub-paragraph 5v.(a), above. - c.
-The obscuring berm shall have no greater than a maximum slope of thirty-three33 (33) percent.
-(Three (3\) feet of horizontal plane for each one (1) foot of vertical height.)
-More gradual slopes are strongly encouraged. - e.d.
-Plants shall be specified for any "no mow" areas. - d.e.
-The crest of the obscuring berm shall have a nearly flat horizontal area of at least five (5)5 feet in width.
-(See the previous Berm Requirement Char-t for exceptions.) - e.f.
-The required earth berm shall be located at the lot line, except where such location would interfere with underground utilities or drainage. - f.g.
-Where an existing or proposed parking or vehicular use area abuts an existing berm or wall or other durable landscape barrier on an abutting property, said existing landscaping may be used to satisfy the landscape requirements of this Section 5.5, provided that it meets all applicable noise attenuation and obscuring screening standards of this Section, and provided that the existing berm, wall, or other durable landscape barrier is required to be maintained consistent with the terms of this section of the ordinance and consistent with the approved site plan.
-Where the existing berm, wall, or other durable landscape barrier is not otherwise required to be maintained in connection with the adjacent property, the applicant shall be responsible for such maintenance and shall obtain and record a permanent easement and maintenance agreement from the adjoining property owner in a form approved by the City Attorney, making provision for such maintenance.
+Where a range of height is stated on the Chart for a use, and the approving body determines berm height based upon the criteria specified in sub-paragraph $\frac{5v}{2}(a)$ , above, the height of the undulations on the berm shall be determined by the approving body as part of site plan approval, taking into consideration the location of improvements and activities to be screened, and the criteria in sub-paragraph $\frac{5v}{2}(a)$ , above.

+- c.
+[Unchanged]

+- e.d.
+Plants shall be specified for any "no mow" areas.

+- d.e.[Unchanged]

+- e.f.[Unchanged]

+- f.g.
+[Unchanged]

+- g.
+See Landscape Design Manual for additional requirements.

+- h.
+[Unchanged]

+- vi.
+Wall Requirements.

+- a.
+[Unchanged]